 Applicant has ongoing and commendable familial connections with his mother and brother, who are residents and citizens of Iraq.
+His mother is a retired Iraqi government employee who receives a pension from the government.
+After living in the United States for two months in 2016, she left and returned to Iraq to live permanently.
 His in-laws are also citizens and residents of Iraq, and his wife maintains regular family connections with them.
-These relationships create a heightened risk of foreign pressure or attempted exploitation because terrorists and insurgents in Iraq may threaten Applicant and his family, as they may seek intelligence or engage in behaviors that are hostile to the United States' interests.
-Applicant's relationship with his relatives also creates a potential conflict of interest between his obligation to protect sensitive information or technology and his desire to help family members living in Iraq.
+These close family relationships create a heightened risk of foreign pressure or attempted exploitation because terrorists and insurgents in Iraq may threaten Applicant and his family, as they may seek intelligence or engage in behaviors that are hostile to the United States' interests.
+Applicant's relationship with his relatives creates a potential conflict of interest between his obligation to protect sensitive information or technology and his desire to help family members living in Iraq.
 The evidence and Applicant's admissions are sufficient to raise these disqualifying conditions.

 After the Government produced substantial evidence of those disqualifying conditions, the burden shifted to Applicant to rebut them or otherwise prove mitigation.
-Three mitigating conditions under AG \P 8 are potentially applicable to the disqualifying security concerns based on the facts of this case:
+AG \P 8 sets out mitigating conditions potentially applicable to the disqualifying security concerns based on the facts of this case:

-- (a) the nature of the relationships with foreign persons, the country in which these persons are located, or the positions or activities of those persons in that country are such that it is unlikely the individual will be placed in a position of having to choose between the interests of a foreign individual, group, organization, or government and the interests of the United States; - (b) there is no conflict of interest, either because the individual's sense of loyalty or obligation to the foreign person, or allegiance to the group, government, or country is so minimal, or the individual has such deep and longstanding relationships and loyalties in the United States, that the individual can be expected to resolve any conflict of interest in favor of the U.S. interest; and - (c) contact or communication with foreign citizens is so casual and infrequent that there is little likelihood that it could create a risk for foreign influence or exploitation.
+(a) the nature of the relationships with foreign persons, the country in which these persons are located, or the positions or activities of those persons in that country are such that it is unlikely the individual will be placed in a position of having to choose between the interests of a foreign individual, group, organization, or government and the interests of the United States;

+(b) there is no conflict of interest, either because the individual's sense of loyalty or obligation to the foreign person, or allegiance to the group, government, or country is so minimal, or the individual has such deep and longstanding relationships and loyalties in the United States, that the individual can be expected to resolve any conflict of interest in favor of the U.S. interest;

+(c) contact or communication with foreign citizens is so casual and infrequent that there is little likelihood that it could create a risk for foreign influence or exploitation;